What can I do with my pack?

 London is good for just wandering around in - lots of back streets with little gems of cafes where you could sit and people watch - I like the back of Harrods or the back of Selfridges.
 If you were happy to travel a bit more then Camden and Islington are good or you could hop on the bus at the airport (111) and go down to Richmond or Hampton Court.

-Dont forget though getting out and back into the airport will take you probably an hour or so each bit plus your travel into central London - you would end up with realistically around 6 or 7 hours to see London. over 6 years ago
+Dont forget though getting out and back into the airport will take you probably an hour or so each bit plus your travel into central London - you would end up with realistically around 6 or 7 hours to see London. almost 7 years ago